N03020272/ELSpring2018/doc/Readme.md

+# Documentation Folder

-This directory is for all documentation related to the project
+This directory is for all of my documentation related to the project.